AyeletTennenboim/Flight_Simulator/README.md

 # **Flight Simulator**

-This program created by Ayelet Tennenboim and May Bachar for Advance Programming course in Bar Ilan university.
+This program created by Ayelet Tennenboim and May Bachar for Advanced Programming course in Bar Ilan university.

 ## Authors
 **Ayelet Tennenboim**